Refreshing sake mojito with crushed mint and a splash of lime, perfect for that warm spring day in the backyard.

 Now please welcome Laura with Sake Mojito!

 Hi Everyone!
 I’m Laura and I’m the insomniac-stay-at-home mom over at Family Spice!
 I started my blog about 3 years ago as a way to document what I fed my family and to share recipes with family and friends.
 And of course, to keep my sanity while home with my babies!
-The only cooking class I’ve ever taken was 7th grade home-economics some years back where I was traumatized after chopping up about dozens of chickens for a school banquet!
-My passion is graphic design and I love to create new things, any new things from food to art to house projects for my husband.
+The only cooking class I’ve ever taken was 7th-grade home-economics some years back where I was traumatized after chopping up about dozens of chickens for a school banquet!
+My passion is a graphic design and I love to create new things, any new things from food to art to house projects for my husband.
 Lucky for me, he’s an engineer and loves to create, too, so we keep busy in San Diego with our three kids, The Professor (10), Middle-Child (8) & The Princess (6).
-I am half-breed Iranian married to a full-breed Iranian so I share Persian recipes as well as everything else I come up with in the kitchen.
+I am a half-breed Iranian married to a full-breed Iranian so I share Persian recipes as well as everything else I come up with in the kitchen.
 My favorite ingredient?
 Pomegranates!

 I am truly honored that Nami asked me to guest post on her blog.
 I virtually met Nami through comments I left on her blog and comments she left on mine.
-A short thank-you email has blossomed into a pen-pal friendship, where we talk about our kids, our husbands, our blogs and how we try (unsuccessful at times) to balance it all!
+A short thank-you email has blossomed into a pen-pal friendship, where we talk about our kids, our husbands, our blogs, and how we try (unsuccessful at times) to balance it all!
 Nami has taught me so much about Japanese cooking, and how it goes beyond sushi and teriyaki sauce.
 I look forward to her posts & recipes, as I’m sure you do, every week!

-But, with great honor comes great responsibility, or something like that!
-I wanted to share something really special here, something that could hold it’s own compared Nami’s beautiful photography and creations.
+But, with great honor comes great responsibility or something like that!
+I wanted to share something really special here, something that could hold its own compared Nami’s beautiful photography and creations.
 The other night, the hubby and I were watching “Modern Marvels,” the hubby’s favorite show.
 They were talking about rice, everything you never knew about rice: how it’s grown, how it’s evolved and the 101+ apparent uses of rice that goes beyond food!